bmcmahen/portfolio/content/blog/building-react-components-with-gesture-support/index.md

 I've created a few open source components that respond to gestures which might be useful for learning.

+- [react-gesture-stack](https://github.com/bmcmahen/react-gesture-stack) provides an iOS style navigation view for the web.
 - [react-gesture-view](https://github.com/bmcmahen/react-gesture-view) offers swipeable views that animate left and right.
 - [Sancho-UI](https://github.com/bmcmahen/sancho) offers a number of components which accept gestures, notably [sheet](https://sancho-ui.com/components/sheet/).
 You can view the [source here](https://github.com/bmcmahen/sancho/blob/master/src/Sheet.tsx).
 - React-spring has some absolutely killer [examples](https://www.react-spring.io/docs/hooks/examples) including the [slider](https://codesandbox.io/embed/zrj66y8714) that our example is based on.